splace/tensor3/README.md

 /*

-Vector, (3-component), and Matrix, (3-Vector) Types.
+Vector, (3-component x,y,z), and Matrix, (3-Vector array) Types.

-Useful methods on same, operating in-place ( not returning reference, meaning no single line chained functions.)
+Useful methods on same, operating in-place (no returned reference, meaning no single line method chaining.)

 Arrays of both, (called Vectors and Matrices), with their useful methods.

-single and parallel threaded, can be selected with a global var.
+single and parallel threaded, transparently, switched with a global var.

 VectorRefs; array of Vector pointers, with methods to convert to/from Vectors.

-64bit float, 32bit float, or fixed precision (int scaled for 3dp) component value types (separate packages).
+all in typed versions, 64bit float, 32bit float, or fixed precision (int scaled for 3dp) component value types (separate packages).

+methods that accept a function and apply in to all etc. (in parallel).

+notes:

 doesn't use "math" package, left to importers, if necessary.

-methods that accept a function and apply in to all etc. (in parallel).

-with array types selectively broken into chunks for better parallel performance.
+array types selectively broken into chunks for better parallel performance.

 installation: